marciof/Eon/specification/specification.md

 (evaluate expression scope)
 ```

-Evaluates an expression, optionally in a different scope, and returns the result.
+A function that evaluates an expression, optionally in a different scope, and returns the result.

 If zero or more than two arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.